-You will also need dedicated mining software, which you can download for free from one of the major cryptocurrency network’s website.
-And finally, you’ll need a digital wallet — in which all of your cryptocoins will be stored.
+You will also need dedicated mining software, which you can download for free from one of the major cryptocurrency network’s websites.
+And finally, you’ll need a digital wallet — in which all of your crypto coins will be stored.

 But even if you have all of this in place, successful mining isn’t guaranteed.
 To increase profitability and ensure a steady income stream, many miners team up with others in online mining pools — combining processing power to make the process more profitable for everyone involved.